lnis-uofu/OpenFPGA/openfpga_flow/openfpga_arch/README.md

   * The keyword 'frac' is to specify if fracturable LUT is used or not.
   * The keyword 'Native' is to specify if fracturable LUT design is a native one (without mode switch) or a standard one (with mode switch).
 - N<le\_size>: Number of logic elements for a CLB.
 If you have multiple CLB architectures, this should be largest number.
-- fracdff: Use multi-mode DFF model, where reset/set/clock polarity is configurable
+- fracff<2edge>: Use multi-mode flip-flop model, where reset/set polarity is configurable.
+When 2edge is specified, clock polarity can be switched between postive edge triggered and negative edge triggered
 - adder\_chain: If hard adder/carry chain is used inside CLBs
 - register\_chain: If shift register chain is used inside CLBs
 - scan\_chain: If scan chain testing infrastructure is used inside CLBs